ZILtoid1991/iota/README.md

 ### Windows

-Got most of the non-basic stuff working.
-If you find anything else not working as should, then please tell me!
+Got most of the non-basic stuff working, but the titlebar does not display a name, while the rest of the window is in an older GUI style no matter what.
+I've exhausted every option I could.

 ### Linux